-Starbucks Will 'Give People The Key' To Restroom Regardless Of Purchase
+Starbucks Will 'Give People The Key' To Bathroom Regardless Of Purchase

 Starbucks Executive Chairman Howard Schultz said Thursday that Starbucks' bathrooms will now be open to everyone, whether paying customers or not.